Terra-Frutis/newcomer_guide_rtd/text/guide.md

 # Conflict resolution

+All residents are requested to communicate in accordance with the Marshall Rosenberg model of communication called "Non Violent Communication".
+The community will organise or provide training and/or materials.

 We encourage issues to be discussed as early as possible, not letting them linger and accumulate.

 Avoid involving more people than necessary, for example in a group email or chat involving many, or at the community meeting.